coder/backstage-plugins/plugins/backstage-plugin-coder/docs/guides/coder-api.md

 #### React Query hooks

-The Coder plugin uses React Query/TanStack Query for all of its data caching.
+The Coder plugin uses [React Query/TanStack Query v4](https://tanstack.com/query/v4/docs/framework/react/overview) for all of its data caching.
 We recommend that you use it for your own data caching, because of the sheer amount of headaches it can spare you.

 There are three main hooks that you will likely need: